Aurora-source/zero-latency/README.md

 **Total parameters: ~263M**

-Each future timestep is 0.5 seconds apart — the model predicts 6 seconds into the future.
+Each future timestep is 0.5 seconds apart — the model predicts 6 seconds into the future taking in 3 seconds of past.

 ---